qitab/bazelisp/README.md

 Note that "parallel", "serial", and "multipass" describe *dependency structure*, not the parallelization of `LispCompile` actions.
-In all cases, the compilation actions for the file in `srcs` can be performed in parallel.
+In all cases, the compilation actions for the files in `srcs` can be performed in parallel.

 Prior to loading dependencies, symbols are added to `*features*` to represent some things about the build: